 How Did Measuring Start?

 Da Vinci's explorations were more about art and beauty rather than finding clothes that fit.
 And although ready-made garments have existed for centuries, before the industrial revolution, clothes were mostly made to measure, either by tailors or at home.

 Then with machines everywhere, mass ready-to-wear production boomed in the 1800s with military uniforms for men.
 But true sizing standards didn’t develop until the middle of the 20th century.

 The history of sizing is long and fascinating and has gone through many changes over time.
-In fact, today it has become kind of confusing!
-Something called "vanity sizing" is very common, which is reducing the perceived (or labelled) size for so people believe they are buying a smaller size or the same as they always have.
+In fact, today it has become a kind of confusing!
+Something called "vanity sizing" is very common, which is reducing the perceived (or labeled) size so people believe they are buying a smaller size or the same as they always have.
 For example, a size 8 dress today is nearly the equivalent of a size 16 dress in 1958!

 In fact, look at the absurdity of women's clothing sizes in one chart.